Detection of missing baryons in galaxy groups with kinetic Sunyaev-Zel'dovich effect: OBSERVATIONAL DATA

 \subsection{Galaxy groups}

 To extract the SZ signals associated with galaxy groups requires a well-defined group catalog.
 In our analysis, we use the group catalog of \citet{yang07}, which is constructed from the Sloan Digital Sky Survey Data Release 7 \citep[SDSS DR7;][]{abazajian09} with the use of the halo-based group finder developed in \citet{yang05}.
 All the groups in the original catalog have accurate estimates of halo masses, spatial positions, and peculiar velocities.
 Halo masses of the groups are estimated from abundance-matching based on the ranking of their characteristic luminosities.
 Tests using realistic mock catalogs show that the halo masses given by the group finder match well the true halo masses, with typical scatter of $0.2-0.3\,{\rm dex}$.
 Following conventions in SZE studies, we define a halo by a radius, $R_{500}$, within which the mean density is $500$ times the critical density at the redshift of the halo.
 The corresponding halo mass is $M_{500}$.
 The masses provided in the group catalog, $M_{200}$, are converted to $M_{500}$ by assuming the NFW profile \citep{navarro97} and a model for the halo concentration parameter \citep{neto07}.
-These properties of individual groups are used in a MMF technique (see below) to optimize the signal-to-noise and to extract kSZE from galaxy groups over a large range of masses.
+These properties of individual groups are used in a filter to extract kSZE from galaxy groups over a large range of masses.
 They are also used to interpret the kSZE in terms of the total amount of ionized gas associated with these groups.
 We adopt the radial peculiar velocities, $v_r$, reconstructed for the same sample of groups by \citet{wang12}.
+Briefly, \citet{wang12} reconstructed the velocity field by using galaxy groups/halos to reconstruct the matter density field and by using a quasi-linear perturbation model to estimate the velocity field from the reconstructed density field.
+Because the velocity field is coupled to the reconstruction of the density field through the correction of redshift distortion, an iteration procedure was applied to determine the final, converged velocity field.
 Tests with mock catalogs show that the errors in the reconstructed peculiar velocities have a symmetric distribution around zero, with dispersion of about $90\,{\rm km\,s^{-1}}$.
 Our final sample contains all groups with $z\le 0.12$, within which groups with $M_{200}>10^{12.5}\,h^{-1}{\rm M_\odot}$ are complete \citep{yang07}.